Bath Time

 Safe proof your home to prevent young children from accessing the bathroom without an adult.

-Drain the tub after each use.
+Remove all toys and drain the tub after each use.